Marco4413/ProcessorEmulator/DOCUMENTATION.md

 The processor crashes when dividing a number by zero, no division by zero is executed inside the emulator's code, so most of the time it's the user's fault.

+## Setting the clock too high

+The clock can go up to 1 instruction every nanosecond (1GHz), though it's overkill for most programs and will probably lock the emulator if the program has an uncapped loop that writes to the console, so it's not recommended going above the 1MHz mark.

 # Compiler Basics

 ## Constants